diskutil eject: How to Eject Drives From Mac Terminal

 sudo fs_usage -f diskio | grep YourDriveName

-This runs continuously and shows real-time disk operations.
+This runs continuously and shows every disk operation as it happens.
 Press Control-C to stop.
-Use this to tell whether a process is actively reading/writing or just holding a stale handle.
+Use this when lsof shows a process but you’re not sure if it’s actively writing or just holding a stale handle.

 These commands are powerful, and once you’ve used them a few times, they become second nature.
-But there’s a real cost to switching context from your work to a Terminal window, running diagnostic commands, parsing output, and deciding what to kill.
+But there’s a real cost to context-switching from your work to a Terminal window — running diagnostic commands, parsing technical output, deciding which PID is safe to kill.

-Ejecta does everything in this article automatically.
-It monitors your drives, identifies blocking processes, and gives you a button to quit each one.
-The same information you’d get from lsof, presented visually with one-click resolution.
+Ejecta does everything above automatically.
+It monitors your drives, identifies every blocking process, and gives you a one-click button to quit each one.
+The same information you’d get from sudo lsof, presented visually right in your menu bar — no commands to remember, no output to parse.